• Home page

 A small fortified town between Rochefort and the island of Oléron, Hiers-Brouage was once one of the busiest ports on the Atlantic coast for the salt trade.

 Today, a marsh has taken its place, sheltering a fauna and flora of great diversity.
 It has the label "Grand site national".
 Its many historic buildings: royal gate, royal forge, food hall, cooperage, powder magazine... and its ramparts 13 m high and more than 2 km long, offer bastion, curtain walls and watchtowers.
-Find a superb view of the marsh with its oyster port which constitute an unusual place for a walk.
+Find a superb view of the marsh with its oyster port which constitutes an unusual place for a walk.

 Brouage